To understand it better, let’s try to take a real world example first then we will go to the detail of these two types of scaling.

 The ability to handle more request either by buying multiple machines or by buying a bigger machine is called a scalability.

-So the conclusion is we can handle more request by spending more money.
-This is because, we have to spend more money whether to buy bigger machine or to buy multiple machines.
+So the conclusion is we can handle more requests by spending more money.
+This is because we have to spend more money whether to buy bigger machines or to buy multiple machines.

 When we buy a bigger machine it will have more processing and memory power so that it can process the request faster.
 This is called Vertical Scaling.

 This is called the scalability of the system.
-Which means be able to handle more request.
+Which means being able to handle more requests.

 Horizontal